 President Grover Cleveland had a Deadly Secret

-May 5, 1893 marked the day Grover Cleveland was sworn into office as President of the United States for the second time.
+May 5, 1893, marked the day Grover Cleveland was sworn into office as President of the United States for the second time.
 He is the only president to serve two non-consecutive terms in office, losing reelection in 1888 to Benjamin Harrison before winning once again in 1892.

 As President Cleveland settled back into the White House, he noticed a rough patch on the roof of his mouth.
 The bumpy patch grew rapidly, prompting the President to seek medical attention in June of 1893.
-At 56 years old, his health was already an area of concern and public rumor; he was overweight, had gout, and frequently enjoyed cigars.
+At 56 years old, his health was already an area of concern and public discussion; he was overweight, had gout, and frequently enjoyed cigars.

-President Cleveland announced a vacation aboard his friend’s yacht, the Oneida, for a four-day fishing trip through the Long Island Sound and Buzzards Bay docking at his summer home in Cape Cod.
-There was one big catch, the risky surgery had to be performed on the moving vessel and the procedure could not leave a visible scar.
+President Cleveland announced a vacation aboard his friend’s yacht the Oneida, for a four-day fishing trip through the Long Island Sound and Buzzards Bay, docking at his summer home in Cape Cod.
+For the surgeons, there was one big catch: the risky surgery had to be performed on the moving vessel and the procedure could not leave a visible scar.

 On July 1, 1893, Dr. Joseph Bryant, President Cleveland’s surgeon, assembled a team of six surgeons and covertly boarded the disguised yacht.
-In ninety minutes time, as the President was strapped to a chair and sedated with ether, surgeons removed his entire upper-left jaw and five teeth.
+In ninety minutes’ time, as the President was strapped to a chair and sedated with ether, surgeons removed his entire upper-left jaw and five teeth.
 The tumor, verrucous carcinoma, was extracted without any external incision, leaving his thick trademark mustache perfectly intact.